The best lenses for Nikon D3500 in 2023

 No weather sealing

-For those that just want an upgrade to their existing kit lens, this 16-80mm f/2.8-4 from Nikon provides excellent zoom range and a boost in technology.
+For those who just want an upgrade to their existing kit lens, the 16-80mm f/2.8-4 provides excellent zoom range and a boost in technology.
 Four stops of Vibration Reduction help to keep handheld shots sharp when shooting in low light.
 Photographs are kept sharp and clear with four ED glass elements and three aspherical lens elements.
-Sure, it’s a little more costly than other lenses on this list but the added features, superior optics, and flexible focal length range means that you probably won’t need another lens to accompany it for most shoots.
+Sure, it’s a little more costly than other lenses on this list, but the added features, superior optics, and flexible focal length range means that you probably won’t need another lens to accompany it for most shoots.

 A Nano Crystal Coat keeps flaring to a minimum and the Silent Wave Motor drives a fast, quiet autofocus system.
 Effectively a 24-120mm in disguise thanks to the 1.5x crop sensor on DX bodies, this is like a kit lens on steroids.
 Still small and lightweight, the enhanced features and improved optical clarity make this the perfect walkaround lens for homebodies and travel photographers alike.